-Total credit hours required for A.B. degree in philosophy is 32 credits
+Total Credit Hours required for A.B. degree in philosophy is 36 credits

 PHIL 100.
 Introduction to Philosophy.
 4. Major philosophical problems, methods and positions, as set forth in selected historical and contemporary philosophical texts, including works by Plato, Descartes, Hume and others.
-Fulfills humanities and social justice/environmental responsibility requirements.
+Fulfills humanities and social justice/ environmental responsibility requirements (1998).
+Arts/humanities and evaluating systems and environments requirements (2019).

 PHIL 111.
 Ethics.
 4. Chief theories of the nature and principles of the moral life, with regard to both the ends human beings seek and the obligations which claim their commitment.
-Fulfills humanities and social justice/environmental responsibility requirements.
+Fulfills humanities and social justice/ environmental responsibility requirements (1998).
+Arts/humanities and evaluating systems and environments requirements (2019).